realitycollective/com.realitytoolkit.spatial-persistence/README.md

 ### OpenUPM (coming soon)

-The simplest way to getting started using the Spatial Persstence package in your project is via OpenUPM.
+The simplest way to getting started using the Spatial Persistence package in your project is via OpenUPM.
 Visit [OpenUPM](https://openupm.com/docs/) to learn more about it.
 Once you have the OpenUPM CLI set up use the following command to add the package to your project:

 `openupm add com.realitytoolkit.spatial-persistence`